utkarsh-jain2000/asic-design-class/README.md

 ###  Instruction Immidiate Decode

- The TL-Verilog code is given below :
+ The code is given below :

        $imm[31:0] = $is_i_instr ? {{21{$instr[31]}}, $instr[30:20]} :
                     $is_s_instr ? {{21{$instr[31]}}, $instr[30:25], $instr[11:7]} :